misbah-noor/Profile-Card-Template/README.md

 ## About Me

-I have a strong background in HTML, CSS, and JavaScript, and I'm always eager to learn and explore new technologies.
+I have a strong background in HTML, and CSS, and I'm always eager to learn and explore new technologies.
 I like turning design ideas into reality and crafting user-friendly interfaces.

 ## Connect with Me